optimalestimation/optimalestimation.github.io/_posts/2023-10-03-Online-Teaching.md

 categories: computer-architecture, power
 ---

 I always loved teaching, whether hands-on microcontroller tutorials as an undergraduate student or as a Teaching Assistant in graduate school.
-In fact, that is why I pursued a Ph.D. so that I can teach in academia.
-However, I developed different interests and gravitated toward an industry job with more immediate impact.
+In fact, that is why I pursued a Ph.D. so that I can teach in Academia.
+Eventually, I became interested outside of Academia and gravitated toward an industry job with more immediate impact.

-However, the teaching bug inside of me never died.
+Still, the teaching bug inside of me never died.
 I kept finding a setup to easily record and upload lectures online.
 Recently, I found one of the easiest methods to do this, requiring much less setup time.

 * Hardware: iPad (any basic model will do) + Apple pencil